partyVic/self-service-entry/README.md

-# Self Service Entry - a working day ON/OFF swap platform
+# Self Service Entry - An employee shifts swap platform

 > Built with the MERN stack & Redux